Big Garden Birdwatch 2025

 So in summary...

 The Big Garden Birdwatch is one of the largest citizen science projects on the planet and it’s a great way to get the whole family excited about birding whilst exploring our green spaces.
-Whether you’re at home, school or the park, the Big Garden Birdwatch offers a great excuse to get involved with nature.
+Whether you’re at home, school or the park, the Big Garden Birdwatch offers a great excuse to get involved with nature in January (find out why the BDGW is held in January).
 Birda makes it even easier to track and record your findings and by using the app you can enter yourself into exciting challenges and maybe even win some prizes!
 So what are you waiting for!
 Get out there and get birding!